BLURRING THE LINES OF HEALTH AND SAFETY

 It seems Waterman’s approach has truly caught on; with many organisations implementing a similar approach in key sectors, including construction.
 The HSE’s #HelpGBWorkWell scheme that launched in 2016 is a further testament to the success and support this new approach has garnered, with health as the focus and salient points in the strategy highlighting ill health costs, aligning this to risk management and owning the topic of health more than ever before.

 Coinciding with this is the continuing permutations of professional job titles in our industry that not only link health and safety together, but expand to quality, environment and wellbeing- demonstrated in QESH, or SHEQ job titles.
 Health and safety as a remit is only getting bigger.

-Control needs from a collaborative perspective – bringing in environmental, wellbeing and other elements on top of the traditional health and safety agenda – is demonstrated internationally with the Gibraltar International Airport project.
-This project, involving the construction of a road 1.24km long, with two lanes in each direction, will ensure the land border remains open at all times, connecting Gibraltar to mainland Spain
+Control needs from a collaborative perspective – bringing in environmental, wellbeing and other elements on top of the traditional health and safety agenda – was demonstrated internationally with the Gibraltar International Airport project.
+This project, involving the construction of a road 1.24km long, with two lanes in each direction, whist keeping the land border open at all times, connecting Gibraltar to mainland Spain

 Environmental Manager for the project, Lucia Diez Cadavid used environmental monitoring processes that ultimately changed health and safety measures, utilising the data gleaned to make the workforce healthier and safer, including the introduction of screens, face masks, and sprinklers – all elements that fell under her role and responsibilities.